‘The Masked Singer’ Spoilers: Could Kitty Be A Former Disney Star?

 Each week, the panelists and viewers come up with different guesses as they can’t pinpoint who it could be.

-In Kitty’s clue first package, they said she feels like the show is made for her and that people only remember her for who she was, not who she has become, per Parade.
+In Kitty’s first clue package, they said she feels like the show is made for her and that people only remember her for who she was, not who she has become, per Parade.

 A lot of fans have speculated that Kitty could be an established actress who can sing.
 The panel guesses have been Julianne Hough, Paris Hilton, and Nicole Richie.
 However, viewers have a few other names in mind.